 Amazon – Amazon.com, the largest Internet-based bookstore retailer in the world, carries all of my titles, and most are available as Kindle eBooks and MatchBooks.
 Simply enter the title you’re interested in, note whether you’re seeking the print or eBook version, and use Amazon’s easy online ordering system!

 IndieBound – I support independent bookstores and encourage ordering my books through your local favorite!
 There are two ways to purchase books through IndieBound.org: (1) The “Buy Now” button on every book page allows you to purchase the book immediately, and the sale will support the entire network of independent bookstores.
 (2) By entering a zip code in the “Shop Local” box, you will be able to choose from among the websites for a list of independent bookstores near you.
 You will then be transferred to the selected store’s website to complete the purchase.

-Be sure to check out Alaskan History Magazine, also published by Northern Light Media.
-A full color, no advertising, bimonthly digital and print magazine which shares stories of the people, places and events which shaped the history of the Last Frontier!
-Order a single copy or subscribe.
+Be sure to check out Alaskan History Magazine, published by Northern Light Media between 2019 and 2021.
+A full color, no advertising, bimonthly print magazine which shared stories of the people, places and events which shaped the history of the Last Frontier; fourteen issues are available.